cellml/libcellml/docs/reference/sectionB_elements.rst

 .. container:: issue-import-component-name

-   1. Every :code:`import component` element MUST contain an unprefixed :code:`name` attribute.
+   1. Every :code:`import component` element MUST contain a :code:`name` attribute.
 The value of the :code:`name` attribute MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`.